1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

 1. Now let’s create a visual that represents Market Share by country.

 1. Notice on the top of the visual, there is an option to **Ask a question about your data**.
-This is like *Ask a question in the desktop*.
+This is like *Ask a question on the desktop*.

    ![](../Images/pr24.png)